VietDQ1904/OpenGL-driving-simulator/README.md

       cmake --build .
       ```

-      If you already use MINGW64 as your main compiler, you don't need to specify it:
+      If you already used MINGW64 as your main compiler, you don't need to specify it:

       ```
       cmake -G ..